digidotcom/xbee_ansic_library/samples/README.md

   Client and server samples demonstrating the use of the ZCL Commissioning Cluster to configure network settings on a Zigbee device.

+- **zigbee register device**:
+  Used to register a joining device to a trust center node of a network.

 - **zigbee walker**:
   "Walks" a Zigbee device using discovery packets to list all ZCL attributes.
 Starts with ZDO requests to enumerate a device's endpoints